 If you need some help gathering the gear to head back to nature, check out the following list.
 These recommended camping products might be what you need when the rivers or mountains are calling.

 If you’re not sleeping well while camping, you’re not going to enjoy the trip as much, but the Sleepingo Double Sleeping Bag helps ensure that you stay warm, cozy, and comfortable when the nights turn cool.
 This sleeping bag will keep you warm down to a chilly 32 degrees, and the waterproof outer liner will ensure that you stay dry.
-Inside, you’ll find a soft, 210 thread count liner that keeps you warm and cozy.
+Inside, you’ll find a soft, 210 thread-count liner.

-Vont’s pack of two LED camping lanterns solve plenty of campsite darkness issues.
-These lanterns use 30 LEDs each to produce a bright, 360-degree beam of light.
-With these lights set up, you’ll be able to see rocks and roots that you might otherwise trip over, or set up a late-night camp on a leg of your trip that took a little longer than expected.
+Vont’s 2-Pack LED Camping Lanterns solve plenty of campsite darkness issues.
+These lanterns use 30 LEDs each to produce a bright, 360-degree pattern of light.
+With these lights set up, they can illuminate rocks and roots that you might otherwise trip over, or set up a late-night camp on a leg of your trip that took a little longer than expected.
 They’re also waterproof, so you don’t have to worry if you forget to bring them in before the rain falls.

-Each light uses three AA batteries, though you’ll have to purchase them separately.
+Each light uses three AA batteries, though they’ll need to be purchased separately.
 When you want to lower the light, the LED housing slides down toward the base of the lantern, shutting off the lights when pushed down all the way and condensing down to just 4.8 inches tall.

 If you like the idea of being able to spread out and get comfortable, the Core 9 Person Instant Cabin Tent is worth a look.
-Even though it is large, at 14- by 9-feet, the CORE tent sets up in less than 60 seconds, thanks to its preassembled frame.
+Even though it is large, at 14 by 9 feet, the CORE tent sets up in less than 60 seconds, thanks to its preassembled frame.
 The easy assembly takes away much of the frustration of tenting.
-It also can hold two queen-size air mattresses.
+It can hold two queen-size air mattresses.

-If you like to camp (and cook) in style, check out the Coleman Gas Camping Triton+ Propane Stove.
+If you like to camp (and cook) in style, check out the Coleman Gas Camping Triton Propane Stove.
 This compact, tabletop stove will help you enjoy hot meals at camp.
-The dual-burner stove has a push-button ignition system and two adjustable nozzles to help you dial in the perfect temperature.
-It uses small, 1-pound propane tanks (available here) to provide plenty of heat for camp chili, pots of coffee, or delicious breakfast omelets.
+The dual-burner stove has two adjustable nozzles to help you dial in the perfect temperature.
+It uses small, 1-pound propane tanks (available here on Amazon) to provide plenty of heat for camp chili, pots of coffee, or delicious breakfast omelets.

 The fold-out wings act as splash guards, catching grease so it won’t splatter onto your table.
 It has an easy-to-clean chrome surface and folds up into a compact 23 inches by 14 inches by 6 inches, taking up very little space when it comes time to pack up camp.

 Sometimes it can be tough to cook a delicious meal while camping, but the Stanley Base Camp Cook Set can help.
-With 21 pieces of cookware, you’ll be able to prepare a variety of hot fireside meals that up to four people can enjoy.
+With 21 pieces of cookware, it should be simple to prepare a variety of hot fireside meals that up to four people can enjoy.
 In this kit, you get a 3.5-liter pot, a 7-inch frying pan, spatula, serving spoon, and cutting board, making meal prep a snap.
-When it comes time to eat, you’ll find four plates, bowls, and sporks to help fill your belly after a long day on the trail.
+When it comes time to eat, it’s easy to see how four plates, bowls, and sporks to help fill your belly after a long day on the trail.